-Xavier Verna - President
+Xavier Verna - Immediate Past President

-is Executive Director of the Ramsdell Regional Center for the Arts.
+Xavier Verna is Executive Director of the Ramsdell Regional Center for the Arts.
 Previously, he served for five years as Director of Education for the for the Sphinx Organization in Detroit, MI.
 The Sphinx Organization is one of the leading national arts organizations focused on youth and professional development through diversity in the arts.
 Xavier expanded Sphinx’s educational programming profile to a national level, which received one of the highest honors at the National Arts and Humanities Youth Program Awards, hosted by former First Lady Michelle Obama at the White House.

 At Sphinx, Xavier oversaw the development of local and national programming.
 In Detroit and Flint, Xavier worked with various partners and schools to provide after-school programming and live concert opportunities reaching over 1,000 students annually.
 He successfully led summer programs with major institutions such as Roosevelt University and Oberlin Conservatory to provide intensive chamber music training for young students ages 12-17.
 He also ran the National Sphinx Competition, inviting some of the most talented Black and Latino string musicians to compete for a top prize of $50,000 and worked with over 20 nationally recognized institutions to provide scholarships for further study.